halid-durakovic/heimdall/README.md

 ```

 This will automatically pick up the `IWindsorInstaller` and install an instance of the `IHeimdallClientFactory` which can
-then be injected for consumption via any constructor known to Castle Windsor.
+then be injected for consumption via any constructor known to the container.
 For demonstration purposes we are going to use
 the ServiceLocator of FluentWindsor.

 ```csharp